 Blood pH is a measure of acidity or alkalinity.
 Alkalosis is when your body fluids are too alkaline.
-Acidosis, on the other hand, is when your body fluids are too acidic.
+On the other hand, acidosis is when your body fluids are too acidic.

-Typically, a blood is slightly basic with a pH measurement close to 7.4 in the body.
-The normal range of 7.35 to 7.45 is considered neutral.
+Typically, blood is essential, with a pH measurement close to 7.4 in the body.
+The usual range of 7.35 to 7.45 is considered neutral.

 A blood pH measurement below 7.35 is considered acidic.
-A substance is more alkaline when its blood pH measurement is greater than 7.45.
+A substance is more alkaline when its blood pH measurement is more significant than 7.45.

 My results were slightly abnormal – what should I do?

-The ranges of normal values can vary from laboratory to laboratory.
-A couple of points in either direction of the range indicated above are often considered normal results.
+The ranges of typical values can vary from laboratory to laboratory.
+A couple of points in either direction of the above content are often considered average results.

 You will want to talk with your doctor or treatment team about what slightly abnormal results may mean to you.

 If there are lower bicarbonate levels than expected, this may indicate that some specific problems may be present and need to be addressed.

 A low pH and low bicarbonate test result (less than 7.35) is called metabolic acidosis.
 Common causes are:

 - Prolonged lack of oxygen due to severe anemia, heart failure, or shock.